 Ultimately, the venture failed severely.

-The failure of the venture ensured that the next time I put my hands into a new venture – I assess my situation and prepare a road map to ensure I am fully committed to the venture.
+The venture’s failure ensured that the next time I put my hands into a new venture – I assess my situation and prepare a road map to ensure I am fully committed to the venture.

-To learn more or get in-depth information on this step, you can refer to the blog ‘How to prepare better to take risks as an entrepreneur‘.
+To learn more or get in-depth information on this Step, you can refer to the blog – Risks and Entrepreneurship.

-If I were you, I would be really uncomfortable in doing this
+If I were you, I would be really uncomfortable doing this?